 The MPO will continue to contract with CARPC for transportation planning services.
 This work has historically included providing analyses of the impact of sewer service area amendments on the overall transportation system, including traffic impacts, street connectivity, and pedestrian and bicycle facility and transit service considerations, and an assessment of overall consistency of the amendment with the goals and policies of the Regional Transportation Plan.
 At the request of CARPC staff, the MPO conducts their review of transportation impacts outside of CARPC's review process.
 CARPC has eliminated the land use/transportation review of amendments and replaced that with assistance with and reviews of comprehensive plans.
-MPO staff will provide assistance to CARPC staff in preparing the transportation related local planning assistance.
+MPO staff will provide assistance to CARPC staff in preparing the transportation element of comprehensive plan updates for communities or providing other transportation related local planning assistance.
 MPO staff will also assist CARPC staff in preparing RTP and RDF consistency reviews of comprehensive plans and may participate on CARPC's Proactive Planning committee.
 Work will also continue with CARPC staff to integrate regional land use and transportation planning generally and coordinate performance measure tracking and outreach efforts.
-Joint planning initiatives will also be explored such as involving the MPO in CARPC's street canopy project and/or involving CARPC in the MPO's regional resiliency plan to be conducted in 2024.